Malabar Coast: British colonialism: Malabar District

 After the Anglo-Mysore wars, the parts of the Malabar Coast, those became British colonies, were organized into a district of British India.
 The British district included the present-day districts of Kannur, Kozhikode, Wayanad, Malappuram, much of Palakkad (Excluding Chittur taluk), some parts of Thrissur (Chavakkad Taluk), and the Fort Kochi region of Ernakulam district, besides the isolated islands of Lakshadweep.
 The administrative headquarters was at Kozhikode.

-Malabar District, a part of the ancient Malabar (or Malabar Coast) was a part of the British East India Company-controlled state.
+Malabar District, a part of the ancient Malabar (or Malabar Coast) was a part of the British East India Company–controlled state.
 It included the northern half of the state of Kerala and the islands of Lakshadweep.
 Kozhikode is considered as the capital of Malabar.
 The area was divided into two categories as North and South.
 North Malabar comprises present Kasaragod and Kannur Districts, Mananthavady Taluk of Wayanad District and Vatakara and Koyilandy Taluks of Kozhikode District.
-The left-over area is South Malabar aka Eranad Taluk which comes under present Malappuram District, Palakkad District and Chavakkad taluk of Thrissur district.
+The left-over area is South Malabar aka Kozhikode it's included present Kozhikode and Thamarassery taluk, south wayanad it's included present kalpetta and sulthan battery places, Eranad Taluk which comes under present Malappuram District, Palakkad District and Chavakkad taluk of Thrissur district.

 During the British rule, the Malabar's chief importance laid in producing pepper, tiles, and Coconut.
 In the old administrative records of the Madras Presidency, it is recorded that the most remarkable plantation owned by Government in the erstwhile Madras Presidency was the Teak plantation at Nilambur planted in 1844.
 The District of Malabar and the ports at Beypore and Fort Kochi had some sort of importance in the erstwhile Madras Presidency as it was one of the two districts of the Presidency that lies on the Western Malabar Coast, thus accessing the marine route through Arabian Sea.
 The first railway line of Kerala from Tirur to Beypore in 1861 was laid for it.

 After Indian independence

-With India's independence, Madras presidency became Madras State, which was divided along linguistic lines on 1 November 1956, whereupon Kasaragod region was merged with the Malabar immediately to the north and the state of Travancore-Cochin to the south to form the state of Kerala.
+With India's independence, Madras presidency became Madras State, which was divided along linguistic lines on 1 November 1956, whereupon Kasaragod region was merged with the Malabar immediately to the north and the state of Travancore–Cochin to the south to form the state of Kerala.
 Before that, Kasaragod was a part of South Canara district of Madras Presidency.
 Lakshadweep Islands were separated to form a new union territory.